dimanech/scroll-snap-carousel/README.md

-I do not know why it marquee-like pattern even needed (if you have good navigation, but not browse by 1 item per click), especially for carousels, that mostly represents large content, that not permanent visible for the user, and should have feels of boundaries.
+I do not know why it marquee-like pattern even needed (if you have good navigation, but not browse by 1 item per click), especially for carousels, that mostly represents large content, that not permanent visible for the user, and should have feels of extremes of the list.

 For that type of content more important good browsing UX than "auto scrolling".